 IR35 can significantly impact workers who are considered employees under the legislation.
 These workers may face reduced take-home pay due to paying the same taxes as employees.

-Clients who engage workers through intermediaries may also face additional administrative responsibilities and costs and a potential shortage of available workers who provide services through intermediaries.
+Clients who engage workers through intermediaries may also face additional administrative responsibilities, costs, and a potential shortage of available workers who provide services through intermediaries.

 What is IR 35 Final Thoughts